andywer/webpack-blocks/README.md

 </details>

 <details>
-<summary>How to compose blocks?
-(AKA building presets)</summary>
+<summary>How to compose blocks?</summary>

-Got some projects with a similar, yet not identical webpack configuration?
-Seems like you could use a preset:
+Got some projects with similar, yet not identical webpack configurations?
+Create a “preset”, a function that returns a `group` of blocks so you could reuse it in several projects:

 ```js
 const { createConfig, env, group, babel, devServer } = require('webpack-blocks')